Jackiw–Teitelboim gravity: Action

 where G_{N} is the two-dimensional Newton constant, R is the Ricci scalar of the metric g_{μν}, and the cosmological constant is chosen such that the equations of motion fix the spacetime to be constantly curved.

 Boundary Terms

 For a manifold M with a boundary ∂M, it is necessary to include boundary terms in the action to have a well-posed variational problem.

-The appropriate boundary terms for JT gravity are a Gibbons-Hawking-York (GHY) term for the metric and a corresponding term for the dilaton field:
+The appropriate boundary terms for JT gravity are a Gibbons–Hawking–York boundary term (GHY) for the metric and a corresponding term for the dilaton field: